 If you are a non-EU/EEA citizen, you will need a residence permit for an employed person.
-If you are an EU/EEA citizen, you must register your residence in Finland at the police department of your municipality of residence.
+If you are an EU/EEA citizen, you must register your residence in Finland at the Finnish Immigration Service.

 The citizens of all countries must submit a registration notification and a notification of move at their local register office if their stay in Finland will last at least one year.
 Please take into consideration that some professions require a recognition of qualifications decision.